Make sure this part fits

 Genuine Ford Part E9LZ-9E731-A, the Right Choice

-Your vehicle deserves only genuine OEM Ford parts and accessories.
-To ensure reliability, purchase Ford part # E9LZ-9E731-A Sensor Assy - Engine Speed with base parts number 9E731.
-It is sometimes referred to as Ford Vehicle Speed Sensor.
-Our Ford parts and accessories are expedited directly from authorized Ford dealers strategically located all across the U.S. and are backed by the manufacturer's 12 month, 12,000 mile warranty.
-OEM Ford parts are the best for restoring your vehicle to factory condition performance.
+To ensure reliability, purchase part # E9LZ-9E731-A Sensor Assy - Engine Speed.
+It is also called Vehicle Speed Sensor.
+OEM parts are of high quality and known for their longevity.
+This is because they are built to the Ford standards which are relatively high and undergo rigorous quality control testing.
 This part fits specific Ford Crown Victoria, E-350/E-350 Super Duty, Ranger models.
 It fits Lincoln Continental, Mark VII, Mark VIII.
 It also fits Mercury Cougar, Mountaineer, Sable.

 Why choose Ford Parts Giant